The truth behind the Pikes Peak Region’s most famous rumors and legends

-FALSE.
-While there aren’t tunnels under downtown, there ARE tunnels located under Old Colorado City, which was known as the wilder part of town in the late 1800s.
-The area was home to prostitutes, saloons and more, and the tunnels connected seedy business basements to one another.
+UNKNOWN.
+While there may or may not be tunnels under downtown, there ARE tunnels located under Old Colorado City, which was known as the wilder part of town in the late 1800s.
+The area was home to brothels, saloons and more, and the tunnels connected seedy business basements to one another.
 The popularity of the tunnels increased once alcohol bans came into play.
 Learn more at Out There Colorado.

 TRUE.
 The Rabbit Hole was the city morgue and has maintained its haunting roots with tales of spirits and unexplainable occurrences still echoing on the premises.
 Read the story here.

 12. Colorado Springs Founder General William Jackson Palmer was a teetotaler.

 FALSE.
 Palmer was known to abstain from alcohol, but bottles of wine, bourbon and other spirits were excavated from the Glen Eyrie Castle trash site.
 Though, he could have used those strictly for entertaining purposes.
 Read more on Archaeology.com.